-Jim Risch, currently serving a second term as Idaho's 28th Senator, holds a longstanding commitment to public service and a passion for good government.
+Jim Risch, currently serving a third term as Idaho's 28th Senator, holds a longstanding commitment to public service and a passion for good government.
 Known for "pragmatic decision-making," Risch is what his peers call a "no-nonsense, get-the-job-done leader" with more than four decades of experience in elected office.
 He has been recognized by the National Journal as the "Most Conservative" Senator in the United States Senate.

-Risch brings his pragmatic, results-focused approach to governance to the Senate Foreign Relations Committee, where he serves as chairman for the 116th Congress.
-As
+Risch brings his pragmatic, results-focused approach to governance to the Senate Foreign Relations Committee, where he serves as ranking member for the 118th Congress.